Name: agave (Agave spp, Agave attenuata).

 Watering: little once established.

 Succulents are fantastic low-maintenance plants with serious textural style.
-There is an enormous range available, but the most popular is the agave, especially the fox-tail agave, whose name comes from the long and fluffy looking flowers the plant may bear.
+There is an enormous range available, but the most popular is the agave.

 Flowering is very irregular.
 In fact, there is great debate as to when agave typically flowers, and what triggers flowering.
-There can be periods of up to 10 years between flowering.
+It can take up to 10 years before flowering.
 Once it does flower, the rosette that the flower spike emerged from will die, and will become surrounded by new pup plants.
-That’s why in older gardens agave is often seen growing in large, mounded clumps.
+That's why in older gardens agave is often seen growing in large, mounded clumps.

 Agave is a hardy, flexible plant suited for many uses: